-- (v) access to the strategic road network; - (vi) distance from a strategic junction and from the Town Centre; - (vii) impact on existing public transport services, - (viii) change in car mileage.
+- (v) access to the strategic road network;

+- (vi) distance from a strategic junction and from the town centre;

+- (vii) potential user markets and routes,

+- (viii) impact on existing public transport services,

+- (ix) change in car mileage.

 Feasibility work into the east transit corridor is currently being undertaken and routes will be identified either on or off the existing highway.
 Any land identified that is not on the public highway will be safeguarded for delivery.